 - You’re satisfied with your physique at the current time and want to end your cut or bulk phase.

 - A part-way step before transitioning to a cut or bulk phase.

 - You’re a model, actor, physique, or weight-class competitor with a job or competition coming up, and you wish to maintain your weight or level of leanness.

 - You want to take a break for a while, perhaps due to a stressful period, extended vacation, illness, or injury.

 - You feel like total crap after restricting your calorie intake for so long and want to take a break until you’re feeling normal again and ready to continue your diet.

-There are three principle reasons for this:
+There are three principal reasons for this (and one minor one):

-In both diet condition maintenance and normal condition maintenance you will maintain your weight, but how you perform, feel and function will be vastly different between the two.
-We want to find the latter, it’ll feel like you just got worked over by those Mercedes AMG engineers — bigger engine, wider stickier tires, naughty exhaust note, and a bi-turbo.
+In both diet condition maintenance and normal condition maintenance, you will maintain your weight, but how you perform, feel, and function will be vastly different between the two.
+We want to find the latter.
+It’ll feel like you just got worked over by those Mercedes AMG engineers — bigger engine, wider stickier tires, naughty exhaust note, and a bi-turbo.

 This method for finding maintenance calorie intake hinges on proper tracking.
 Make sure you are doing it properly.
 My detailed guide on how I get clients to track is here.